-Second and more surprisingly, summary reversal can induce pandering by an alignedtype lower court.
-What does pandering look like in this context?
-It involves choosing a disposition in line with the higher court's prior beliefs about the case facts, but inconsistent with her preferences if the true case facts were known.
-One consequence of this pandering is the disappearance of the well-known "Nixon goes to China" effect in the strategic auditing literature, in which a higher court should never review a lower court disposition going against it's bias because she can be sure it is compliant-e.g. a conservative higher court should never review a conservative decision by a more liberal lower court (Cameron, Segal and Songer 2000).
-With pandering, the higher court can no longer be sure that such "counter-bias" decisions are in fact compliant; it may therefore still review such a disposition in equilibrium (albeit less often than it reviews a "pro-bias" one).
+Second and more surprisingly, summary reversal can induce pandering by the lower court.
+Pandering in this context means choosing a disposition in line with the higher court's prior beliefs about the case facts, but inconsistent with her actual preferences if the actual case facts were known.
+One consequence of this pandering is the disappearance of the well-known "Nixon goes to China" result in the formal theory literature on judicial auditing, which states that a higher court should never review a lower court disposition that goes against its ex-ante bias because it is sure to be compliant-e.g. a conservative higher court should never review a conservative decision by a more liberal lower court (Cameron, Segal and Songer 2000).
+In the presence of pandering, the higher court can no longer be sure that such "counter-bias" decisions are in fact compliant; it may therefore still review such dispositions, albeit less often than it reviews "pro-bias" ones.

-Third, since summary reversal may trigger pandering, access to it may not actually benefit the higher court.
-On the one hand, such access will always at least weakly increase compliance by a misaligned-type lower court.
-On the other hand, it may also lead to pandering by an aligned-type lower court.
-In fact, it is precisely when summary reversal increases compliance by a misaligned-type lower court (because it is actually being used) that it also triggers pandering by an aligned-type lower court-in our model, summary reversal's beneficial and perverse effects are inextricably linked.
-When both are considered the latter may dominate, meaning that the higher court is harmed overall by having access to summary reversal (despite her full control over when to use it).
-Interestingly, this is not because the pandering of an aligned-type lower court; in equilibrium, increased pandering is perfectly balanced out by increasing compliance.
-Rather, it is because the simultaneous increase in compliance and pandering makes the lower court's decisions less informative about when the higher court should instead engage in full judicial review, thereby degrading the value of the court's main oversight tool.
-This effect is worsened when full review is "cheaper," and when a relatively moderate higher court oversees a potentially extreme lower court.
+Third and most importantly, since summary reversal may trigger pandering, access to it may not actually benefit the higher court.
+On the one hand, such access will always weakly reduce non-compliance by the lower court.
+On the other hand, it may also sometimes induce pandering by the lower court.
+In fact, it is precisely when summary reversal strictly reduces noncompliance in expectation (because it is sometimes being used) that it also triggers pandering in expectation-in our model, summary reversal's beneficial and perverse effects are inextricably linked.
+As a result, the higher court can be worse off overall by having access to summary reversal despite her full control over when to use it.

+Interestingly, the preceding result is not because the pandering that summary reversal elicits is somehow "greater than" the noncompliance that it reduces; in equilibrium, their direct effects on the higher court's utility perfectly balance each other out.
+Rather, it is because this increase in both compliance and pandering also makes the lower court's decisions more informative about the underlying case facts, which paradoxically degrades the value of full review.
+This degradation is worsened when full reviews are a more valuable tool because they are "cheaper" to conduct in expectation.
+It is also worsened when the higher court's prior dispositional preferences are relatively moderate as compared to the lower court; this causes her to "overuse" summary reversal relative to its modest corrective benefit.